asifsadek/8hantanu.github.io/_posts/2018-05-26-gsoc-log01-making-visma-classy.md

   - opensource
   - python
   - math
-last_modified_at: 2018-05-30T12:30:00+05:30
+last_modified_at: 2018-05-26T12:30:00+05:30
 ---

-I came across **AerospaceResearch.net** when browsing through GSoC organizations.
+I came across [AerospaceResearch.net](https://aerospaceresearch.net) when browsing through GSoC organizations.
 It offered projects both in my field of interests and academic domain.
-I had to make a hard choice between **DirectDemod** and **VisMa** and I finally chose VisMa as my project for GSoC.
+I had to make a hard choice between **DirectDemod** and **VisMa** and I finally chose **VisMa** as my project for GSoC.

 ![visma-banner]({{ site.url }}{{ site.baseurl }}/assets/images/vismabanner.jpg){: .align-center}

 This is my first GSoC dev log (more to come).
 Here I will be logging about what I learned, what I have done and what I will do.
 So following is the work I have done in VisMa.
+This log covers on what I have done in week#01-02.

 ## Done so far...